 In conjunction with the conference, Professor Megan Davis (UNSW) will now deliver the Annual Geoffrey Sawer Lecture on 16 February 2022 at 5.30pm.
 This is a free public lecture hosted by the Centre for International and Public Law (CIPL).
 Registration for this lecture is separate from the conference registration.

 Federal Law Review special issue on equality and public law: Call for submissions

 In 2023, Federal Law Review - the flagship journal of the ANU College of Law at The Australian National University - will publish a special issue on equality and public law based on themes underlying the conference.
-This call for submission is open to all, including but not only participants in the February 2022 conference on equality to organised by the Centre for International and Public Law on behalf of the ANU College of Law in commemoration of the university’s 75th anniversary.
 It is expected that the issue will include national or comparative perspectives on equality spanning several countries.
 Paper submissions for this special issue are due 22 March 2022.
-For details about the call and for the review’s general submission requirements, please visit here.
+For details about the call and for the journal's general submissions requirements, please visit here.
 For information specific to the equality issue, please contact firstname.lastname@example.org.

-The Centre for International and Public Law have secured special discounted rates for those travelling to Canberra with the following hotels:
+The Centre for International and Public Law has secured special discounted rates for those travelling to Canberra with the following hotels:

 Ovolo Nishi 25 Edinburgh Ave, Canberra, ACT 2601

 Use the code OVOLOBIZ on the website for 10% off all hotel rates.